Mom. Dad. Pack Your Bags.

 “I talked with my financial planner, and I am going to be able to retire by 66,” she said.
 “And when I asked him, how long I could live, taking the amount I need to survive, he said ‘forever.’”

-My sweet 74-year old Dad’s an artist and is collecting Social Security now.
-His income is super fixed—obviously, people don’t typically become artists for the money, even though he has work in museums and is a super star.
+My sweet 79-year old Dad’s an artist and is collecting Social Security now.
+His income is super fixed—obviously, people don’t typically become artists for the money, even though he has work in museums.
 Death makes artists rich, not life.
+Typically.

-The good news is that their house will be paid off in three years.
+The good news is that their house is paid off.
 The bad news is that they have a three-story house on a whole lot of acres that require a whole lot of maintenance and it’s out in the middle of Nowheresville.
-All I can think about is one of them falling down the steps with no one to hear their screams except wildlife that have no opposable thumbs or 911 dialing capabilities.
+All I can think about is one of them falling down the steps with no one to hear their screams except wildlife that has no opposable thumbs or 911 dialing capabilities.

 America?
 You could learn a thing or two.

 I think a lot of people are in a similar boat.
 You know, the boat that is one petite iceberg away from busting in half and sinking to the bottom of the ocean?
 Americans could learn a lot from other cultures.
 For instance, how they live in multigenerational households and support one another.

 Welcome to my Retirement Community!
 Now accepting Mom(s) and Dad(s).

 So, when it comes down to it, I am not putting my parents in a retirement home.
 I am making them come live with me.
 Why?
 They did it for me!
 Plus, elderly people live longer when they are surrounded by things or people or pets that engage them and LOVE them.